areaDetector/ADEiger/README.md

 Notes:
 ------

-* Depends on the Eiger having the firmware 1.6.4 or newer.
+* Depends on the Eiger1 having the firmware 1.6.4 or newer.
+* Depends on the Eiger2 having the firmware 2020.2 or newer.
-* Depends on ADCore R2-6 or newer.
+* Depends on ADCore R3-5 and ADSupport R1-7 or newer.
 * Currently this was only tested on Linux 64-bit machines.

 Before compiling:
 -----------------

 * Set `ZMQ` variables inside `ADEiger/configure/CONFIG_SITE` to point to a ZeroMQ installation location if a system package is not installed (`libzmq3-dev` on Debian systems).
   - ZeroMQ 4 is required

 HDF5 Plugins:
 -------------

-If you want HDF5 tools to compress files produced by the detector, you will need to have the bitshuffle and LZ4 decompression plugins available.
+If you want HDF5 applications to decompress files produced by the detector, you will need to have the bitshuffle and LZ4 decompression plugins available.
 These are built in ADSupport.

 The environment variable `HDF5_PLUGIN_PATH` should be set to `[your_path]/ADSupport/lib/linux-x86_64`.